Subject side parameter: SVO

 Using WALS data, subject-verb-object languages, such as English, French and Mandarin, are the second most populous languages in the world at 35.44% of the world's languages.
-SVO word order is thought to be derived from SOV word order to avoid the possible ambiguity caused by the topicalization of the objects.
-For example, the topicalization in SVO word order would result in OSV, which leaves the same sentence structure as in [NP NP VP].
 One example of SVO language is an Old French example:

 In this sentence, the subject noun phrase je comes at the beginning of the sentence, the verb croi comes the next and then the object noun phrase qu'elle... follows to form SVO word order.
 If we were to topicalize the object, then we would have two noun phrases before the verb, which will cause the ambiguity on which of the two noun phrases is the subject and which is the object.

 SOV

 Subject-object-verb is another common sentence structure found in many languages.
 SOV has been thought to be the most "unmarked" word order and assumed to be the base of the other word orders according to X-bar Theory.
 Similarly, in two well-known studies done by Li and Thompson (1975), it is suggested that SOV word order codes definite object.
 Japanese and Korean are some languages that use SOV word order.
 In Korean, the subject comes at the beginning of the sentence, followed by the object and then the verb.
 For example:

 Above, the subject na comes at the beginning of the sentence, the object Yenghi follows and then the verb po-ass-e comes at the end.
 This forms SOV word order.